tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/常规集成（无 UI 库）/本地搜索/本地搜索（iOS）_intl_en.md

 ### 2. How do I search for rich media messages?
 Rich media messages include file, image, voice, and video messages.
-For file messages, you can set the `fileName` parameter as the searched content when creating messages.
-If `fileName` is not set, the system gets the filename from `filePath` and saves it to both the local device and the server.
+For file messages, the screen usually displays the filename.
+Therefore, you can set the `fileName` parameter as the searched content when creating messages.
+If `fileName` is not set, the system gets the filename from `filePath` and saves it to the local storage and the server.
-For image, voice, and video messages, the system currently gets the filename only from `filePath` and saves only to the local device but not the server.
-This will be optimized in later versions, and the filename obtained from `filePath` will also be saved to the server.
+For image, voice, and video messages, the screen usually displays the thumbnail or duration.
+In this case, you can specify the message type to search by type, but cannot search by keywords.